As I journey deeper into the ancestral traditions of the women of my lineage, I feel all the more connected to my own body.

 Roxie is a hair healer, self-care empoweress and creator of crown adornment.
-She helps women find their identities and learn to empower themselves through the honoring hair as a tool for expression.
+She helps women find their identities and learn to empower themselves through honoring hair as a tool for expression.

 Images via howtohairgirl

-I hosted a hair care rituals and braiding workshop with Roxie at my home a few months ago and, the whole time I was wishing every woman in my tribe could experience the magic of Roxie’s knowledge.
+I hosted a hair care rituals and braiding workshop with Roxie at my home a few months ago and, the whole time I was wishing every woman in my community could experience the magic of Roxie’s knowledge.
 So I invited her to a video conversation about ancestral hair care and even convinced her to lead us in a virtual hair brushing ritual.

 So go grab your hairbrush and click play on the video below!